NicoHood/HoodLoader2/Readme.md

 [FastLED](https://github.com/FastLED/FastLED) and [IRLremote](https://github.com/NicoHood/IRLremote)(with PCINT) for example.

 The great thing about this is that you actually have **two fully Arduino compatible Microcontrollers in one Arduino Uno/Mega board**
 – the board most of you already own.
-Your main MCU (328/2560) is **still reprogrammable** if you enter bootloader mode.
+Your IO MCU (328/2560) is **still reprogrammable** if you enter bootloader mode.
 All you need for this is a normal Arduino Uno/Mega R3 and some cables to install the new HoodLoader2.

-Please __read the readme carfully__ to avoid any problems.
-You will find most of the answers to your questions already in the readme.
+With version 2.0.5 you can now use HoodLoader2 also on a 32u4 which gives you even more power.

-**See http://nicohood.wordpress.com/ for more tutorials, projects and contact.**
+Please __read the wiki carefully__ to avoid any problems.
+You will find most of the answers to your questions already in the wiki.

 Download
 ========